EDUC5708 Digital Technologies for Learning

 - Students are able to (1) know and understand current theories and research relating to e-learning, m-learning, digital technologies, web 2.0, social media and mobile apps; (2) know and understand educational theories and frameworks relevant to digital tools and techniques; (3) apply these theories and this research in current and long-term contexts; (4) critically examine the application of digital tools and techniques to education in general and, in particular, to their own professional context; and (5) create digital innovations in their courses to support learning outcomes, teaching and learning activities, and assessment.

-- Typically this unit is assessed in the following ways: (1) the creation of an e-learning resource or set of resources for use in an educational context in which the participant teaches and (2) a written statement of rationale for the incorporation of the e-learning resource or resources in the participant's educational context, incorporating peer assessment and self-assessment.
+- Indicative assessments in this unit are as follows: (1) the creation of an e-learning resource or set of resources for use in an educational context in which the participant teaches and (2) a written statement of rationale for the incorporation of the e-learning resource or resources in the participant's educational context, incorporating peer assessment and self-assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.